SnowSzn/rgss-script-editor/README.md

 #Skipped Subfolder/
 ```

-**The file exists, but it still crashes**
+**The file exists, but it still crashes:**

-If the file exists and RPG Maker still crashes you may be using RPG Maker VX Ace.

-You should make sure the path to the script file does not have special characters, specially in the script's name.
+If the file exists and the game still crashes you should make sure the path to the script file does not have special characters, specially in the script's name.

 I made sure to remove all of them that I know from all scripts when extraction is done, but to be fully sure try not to use special characters to name your scripts.